 What parents need to know

-Parents need to know that this movie, written by Peanuts creator Charles Schulz in the early 1970s, highlights the perils and pitfalls of the election cycle that are still current almost 40 years later.
-It's a mostly cynical view of politics, wrapped in the dependable humor and entertaining characters that comprise the Peanuts gang.
+Parents need to know that You're Not Elected, Charlie Brown, written by Peanuts creator Charles Schulz in the early 1970s, highlights the perils and pitfalls of the election cycle that continue to be relevant.
+It's a mostly cynical view of politics, wrapped in the dependable humor and entertaining characters that make up the Peanuts gang.
 Neither pedantic nor silly, the DVD is a good choice for young kids interested in politics.
 The second feature is a 2006 short called He's a Bully, Charlie Brown.
 In this one, a mean kid misleads other kids into losing their marble collections, and he trips Snoopy and shoves him to the ground.
 When Charlie Brown sees what's happening, he behaves in ways that might be seen as out of character: He learns from a certain beagle named "Joe Cool" all about winning at marbles, stands up to the bully, and wins.
 Both features contain name-calling.

 What's the story?

-Written by Charles Schulz in the year that George McGovern was challenging incumbent Richard M. Nixon for the presidency, YOU'RE NOT ELECTED, CHARLIE BROWN shows that some things in politics never change.
-Despite the title, it's actually Linus Van Pelt (voiced by Stephen Shea) who is running for student president at Birchwood School, with his pushy sister Lucy (Robin Kohn) as campaign manager.
+Written by Charles Schulz in the year George McGovern was challenging incumbent Richard M. Nixon for the presidency, YOU'RE NOT ELECTED, CHARLIE BROWN shows that some things in politics never change.
+Despite the title, it's actually Linus van Pelt (voiced by Stephen Shea) who is running for student president at Birchwood School, with his pushy sister Lucy (Robin Kohn) as campaign manager.
 Between Lucy's intimidation techniques and some very funny help from Snoopy and Woodstock (in his first animated role), Linus has a chance to win the election.
 But even if he does, can he deliver on the promises he makes in his stump speech?
 The 2008 remastered edition also includes He's a Bully, Charlie Brown, a 2006 TV special that features Charlie Brown and the gang at summer camp.
 Joe Agate (Taylor Lautner), the camp bully, steals Reruns' (Jimmy Bennett) prize marble collection, and it's up to Charlie Brown to win it back.

 Is it any good?